artemvmin/traktor_s5_mod/README.md

 |:----:|:----:|:---:|:---:|
 |  1/2 |   1  |  2  |  4  |

 [5] Random pads may initialize to white instead of the correct color.
 I believe this to be a Traktor software bug.
-It does not affect performance.
+It does not affect performance, but it does make me sad.

 ### Mixer FX